artiumdominus/CreepyCrawler/README.md

 ## Running

-If you want to run in bare-metal, you need maven installed: https://maven.apache.org
+If you want to run locally, you need maven installed: https://maven.apache.org

 Just run the command: `mvn clean verify exec:java`